 Ahh, Jet d’eau.
 It’s an iconic attraction in Switzerland, almost synonymous with the mention of Geneva.
-This fountain sits in the lake and soars over 140 meters high in the sky — higher than the Statue of Liberty!
-When I Googled the city name, the water stream is the image that dominated the top results.
-And I can understand why, it is pretty impressive.
-You definitely want to see it and revel in its magic, which will be effortless while exploring the city.
+This fountain sits in the lake and soars over 140 meters high in the sky—higher than the Statue of Liberty!
+The water stream is one of the top attractions in the city, and I can understand why.
+But, there is are so many more places to visit and things to do in Geneva.

 There is no better way to get your bearings of a city than from a birds-eye view, and what better way to do that than on a helicopter.
 My thrilling ride with Swiftcopters took us by the iconic Geneva lake, along the nearby Switzerland-France border and atop the snow-capped Jura Mountains.
-It put the city into perspective.
+Wow!

 Book a Ride: Scenic Siftcopter Flights from Geneva Airport